England. Change location

 Preparatory work

 You’ll be able to access the module website 2–3 weeks before the module starts, so you can learn to navigate the website and organise your study plan.
-There will be a module primer, which contains information on basic concepts you should understand from OU level 1 study.
-You can use this primer to refresh your knowledge before starting SK298, or as a resource throughout your studies.
+A module primer contains the basic concepts you should understand.
+You can use this primer to refresh your knowledge before starting your studies or as a resource throughout.

 Register